On the 2nd Day of Christmas Science, my mommy made with me...

 4. Add 1/4 cup of water (we used this for a full sized can, more or less may be needed depending on your can.
 You just want enough to add a liquid layer to the ice)

-5. Let your kid add a handful of salt!
-This worked out to approximately 2 tbsp of salt
+5. Let your child add a handful of salt!
+This worked out to approximately 2 Tbsp of salt.

 6. Wait and watch as your tin can turns into a Snow-Can!

 With the temperature of the can remaining at below freezing, this allows the water vapor in the air to cool and condense on the side of the can!
+If you can find a source of humidity, you'll have even more moisture available for condensation.
 We took our can into the bathroom after our showers to allow a lot of water vapor to condense on the side.

 Once the water vapor starts cooling, you'll see it fog, then solidify, and then you'll start to see ice crystals as they build on top of each other!